-PPS SUMMARY RELEVANT SEA TOPICS Climate Ready Scotland: Second Scottish Climate Change Adaptation Programme 2019-2024 The Scottish Climate Change Adaptation Programme provides an overarching framework for adaptation to climate change, setting out Scottish Ministers' objectives in relation to adaptation to climate change and their policies and proposals for meeting those objectives, as required by the 2009 Act.
-This document sets out the Scottish Government's five year Programme for climate change adaptation.
-This document sets out the Scottish Government's five year Programme for climate change adaptation.
-Part 1 sets the context for the Programme including the latest projections of what Scotland's climate could be like in the future.
+PPS SUMMARY RELEVANT SEA TOPICS Scotland's climate could be like in the future.
 Part 2 provides information on the process of developing the second Scottish Climate Change Adaptation Programme.
 Part 3 is split into seven Outcomes and sets out current policies, proposals and research to increase the capacity of Scotland's communities, businesses and natural environment to adapt to a changing climate.
-Climatic Factors Climate Change Plan - The Third Report on Proposals and Policies 2018- 2032 (Feb 2018) (CCP) The Climate Change Plan provides an update on previous targets and seeks to set out ambitious decarbonisation plans up to 2032.
+Climate Change Plan - The Third Report on Proposals and Policies 2018- 2032 (Feb 2018) (CCP) The Climate Change Plan provides an update on previous targets and seeks to set out ambitious decarbonisation plans up to 2032.
 The CCP, which is a statutory plan, sets out how Scotland will meet the emissions reduction targets under the current legislation.
 Section 35 of the Climate Change (Scotland) Act 2009 requires Scottish Ministers to lay a report in Parliament setting out their proposals and policies for meeting annual emissions reduction targets.
 The plan sets out how Scotland can deliver its target of 66% emissions reductions for the period 2018-2032.
 Part one sets out the context for the Scottish Government's climate change proposals and policies.
 The Scottish Government's statutory duties are covered in Part Two, alongside annual emissions targets to 2032.
 Part three provides a detailed information on the emissions envelopes and emissions reductions trajectories for each sector.
-Climatic Factors
+Climatic Factors Reducing Car Use for a Healthier, Fairer and Greener Scotland: A Route Map to Achieve a 20 Per Cent Reduction in Car Kilometres by 2020 In January 2022 the Scottish Government and the Convention of Scottish Local Authorities (COSLA) developed a Route Map to deliver the shift in travel behaviours required to meet the 20 per cent reduction target, recognising the need for ongoing collaboration and partnership working between national, regional and local Government as well as public, private and third sector partners.
+The Route Map sets out the suite of policies from across Government that will be implemented to support car-use reduction in order to both address climate change and deliver a healthier, fairer and more prosperous Scotland, and recognises the role of STPR2 in setting out recommendations for future Climatic Factors